 The data subject shall have the right to withdraw his or her consent at any time.
 The withdrawal of consent shall not affect the lawfulness of processing based on consent before its withdrawal.
 Prior to giving consent, the data subject shall be informed thereof.
 It shall be as easy to withdraw as to give consent.

 Organizations must consider and be able to demonstrate how they comply with the principles of the GDPR.

-Taking into account the nature, scope, context and purposes of processing as well as the risks of varying likelihood and severity for the rights and freedoms of natural persons, the controller shall implement appropriate technical and organisational measures to ensure and to be able to demonstrate that processing is performed in accordance with this Regulation.
+Taking into account the nature, scope, context and purposes of processing as well as the risks of varying likelihood and severity for the rights and freedoms of natural persons, the controller shall implement appropriate technical and organizational measures to ensure and to be able to demonstrate that processing is performed in accordance with this Regulation.
 Those measures shall be reviewed and updated where necessary.

 eTrigue DemandCenter users have the advantage of a powerful platform with capabilities to help prepare for and become GDPR compliant.